Allanton Mill Cottage

 Allanton Mill is a high quality self catering holiday cottage in a converted former water mill dating back to 1739 near Auldgirth (approx 1 mile), Dumfries, which originally housed the grain drying ovens, mill stones and mechanics for the milling of local crops.

 Set in a stunning rural location with great country pursuits on the doorstep, Allanton Mill is perfect for both small groups or families looking for a countryside break, with Dumfries and Thornhill just a short drive away.
 Close to the former home of famous Poet Robert Burns, which is now a popular museum and visitor attraction.
+Ideal for cycling, golfing, walking and general outdoor pursuit holidays.

 |Size||Sleeps up to 5, 2 bedrooms|